Please visit www.vaccines.nh.gov or call 2-1-1 to find a COVID-19 vaccine near you.

-The health and safety of our patients and staff remain our highest priority so we have the following policies in place:
+The health and safety of our patients and staff remain our highest priority.

-- We are screening everyone (including employees and vaccinated patients) who enter our facilities.
+- We are screening everyone (including employees, visitors and vaccinated patients) who enter our facilities.
 We will ask you a series of questions regarding your health.

 - We are requiring everyone to wear a mask, including patients, clinicians and staff.
 This is on the hospital campus and at our offices.
-Masks will be provided and must be worn at all times.
+You may wear your own surgical grade or better (N95) mask or we will provide one for you and it must be worn at all times.
+No cloths masks are allowed.

 - We have redesigned our processes to keep you socially distant during your visit.
 You will see we have clearly marked our elevators, common areas and waiting rooms to ensure proper spacing.
 (We may ask you to check-in online for your appointment and wait in your car at some offices until we text you to come in).